daniel-munro/ratgtex-pipeline/README.md

 `snakemake --profile slurm -j10`

 Use the `-n` dry run tag to make sure things seem to be set up correctly before running.

+### Merging same-tissue datasets

+Sets of samples from the same tissue, collected by different studies, can be run individually and then run as a merged dataset.
+These merges (e.g. NAcc1 + NAcc2 + NAcc3 = NAcc) are specified in the config.
+Keep the merged tissue names commented out in the `run` list at first to run the individual datasets, at least until RSEM and regtools junctions are run on all their samples.
+Run `scripts/setup/setup_merged_tissues.sh` to set up the merged directories, which involves symlinking to all the RSEM and regtools outputs, and merging the rat ID lists.
+Then, uncomment the merged tissue names in the `run` list and run them.

 ## Help